AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 - The [`MarshalAsAttribute`][api_marshalasattr] deserves special mention as it can heavily influence how any argument or return value is marshalled.
 - Ensure the unmanaged/managed boundary is seamless as it relates to memory leaks or corruption.
 For example, if passing a [`SafeHandle`][api_safehandle] derived type to a native function, a leak of that handle shouldn't be possible.

 An IL Stub or Reverse IL Stub will be generated in several circumstances.
-The following C# examples represent some of these circumstances.
+The following examples represent symmetrical operations for a function that takes a sequence of characters (that is, a string) and returns a new string that has been converted into lowercase letters.
+The logic of that operation is defined within the function itself but in order to correctly pass the arguments and return the value to the other environment, a stub is used.

 **IL Stub**